- National Leads

 - Green Academy

 The 9th edition of the Regional Annual Competition has been organized online in September 2020.
 The competition gathered 21 best national finalists from Albania, Bosnia & Herzegovina, Greece, Kosovo, Montenegro, North Macedonia, and Serbia.
-All national finalists competed in front of international jury members consisted of policymakers, investors, entrepreneurs.
+All national finalists competed in front of an international jury consisting of policymakers, investors, and entrepreneurs.

-During the two-day event the competitors will attend different educational sessions as well as pitching sessions and gala ceremonies.
-Each year the international jury is selecting three best green ideas to advance winners and two green ideas concept winners.
-Advanced winners are receiving awards of $10,000 each and the Concept winners are receiving awards of $5,000 each.
+During the two-day event, the competitors attended different educational sessions as well as pitching sessions and gala ceremonies.
+Advanced Lot winners received awards of $10,000 each and the Concept Lot winners received awards of $5,000 each.

 Merisa Abdullahu works as a project manager at Forum for Civic Initiatives.
 Her work is mainly related with the sustainable development of local CSO's and youth development.
 Merisa currently studies law at University for Business and Technology.